Celeste-AI/Celeste-AI/howsheworks.md

 ![image](https://github.com/Celeste-AI/Celeste-AI/assets/130422935/a28d7227-d40a-45d0-a8b1-b1d44f29a9ad)

-## Part 1: Understanding the social aspect of a online platform.
+## Part 1: Understanding the social aspect of an online platform.
-⚠️ **Possibly one of the most important fundementals to consider while working on these things in my opinion**
+⚠️ **Possibly one of the most important fundamentals to consider while working on these things in my opinion**
 * Due to this being an online social experience, you have to remember that people are people, at the end of the day if you don't understand this even a little.
-You will struggle and possibly even fail, and while I am not perfect at this myself, I do actively pay attention to how users talk and or engage with celeste to gauge if a feature does or doesn't work, and I make adjustments as I see fit.
+You will struggle and possibly even fail, and while I am not perfect at this myself, I do actively pay attention to how users talk and or engage with Celeste to gauge if a feature does or doesn't work, and I make adjustments as I see fit.

-* Of course not everyone is trusting of AI as well, so I try to mediate that by making celeste more over the top in expression to eleviate some of the uncanny valley of the bot just standing there menacingly, which is why you see her react visibly more, as that's one of the more visible things I've noticed that make people more comfortable.
+* Of course not everyone is trusting of AI as well, so I try to mediate that by making Celeste more over the top in expression to alleviate some of the uncanny valley of the bot just standing there menacingly, which is why you see her react visibly more, as that's one of the more visible things I've noticed that make people more comfortable.

-* In my own personal notes, I've noticed and adapted the idea of making her more expressionate not to confuse the user on her "validity as a human" but as a entity that won't hurt them, or spy on them, which is also why I don't like the idea of public streaming celeste in public lobbies and never will. (moderation might go brr tho in private channels).
+* In my own personal notes, I've noticed and adapted the idea of making her more expressive as to not confuse the user on her "validity as a human" but as a entity that won't hurt them, or spy on them, which is also why I don't like the idea of public streaming Celeste in public lobbies and never will. (moderation might go brr tho in private channels).

-* I've also had to deal with many people who will straight up attack me and or belittle my work constantly as while its not much, it does mean a little bit to me as I put months of my time into my passion, I usually ignore invalid criticism, but some of them will even try to disrupt service, which is when unfortunately I have to actually moderate a instance, this is ALSO why I dislike it when people try to make assumptions or false claims on my projects because it tends to lead to people becoming hostile towards me and my work, while I am just trying to have fun and keep improving my service, this is also why celeste is in a public group instance, this allows me to have a bit more control of the people who refuse to act civilized, also is nice to kick crashers and malicious users :)
+* I've also had to deal with many people who will straight up attack me and or belittle my work constantly as while it's not much, it does mean a little bit to me as I put months of my time into my passion, I usually ignore invalid criticism, but some of them will even try to disrupt service, which is when unfortunately I have to actually moderate an instance, this is ALSO why I dislike it when people try to make assumptions or false claims on my projects because it tends to lead to people becoming hostile towards me and my work, while I am just trying to have fun and keep improving my service, this is also why celeste is in a public group instance, this allows me to have a bit more control of the people who refuse to act civilized, also is nice to kick crashers and malicious users :)

 * People who spread misinformation may not always be bad people either, some people just don't look into a project enough or at all and just assume, or now and then some people are ANTI-AI (usually due to bad experiences with AI in the past) I find it personally silly to think all Artificial Intelligence is bad because of one bad experience but to each their own, which is why I usually TRY to be patient, but sometimes even I fail at this, I am constantly trying to improve my behavior while also studying the effects of an AI in vrchat, and working on her with those ideas in mind, point being patience is key and you need to be patient with people as much as you can.